8bitgentleman/Roam-Render-Components/README.md

   Look for and download the latest JSON Release then import into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>

   <img src="https://github.com/8bitgentleman/Roam-Render-Components/raw/main/Count%20Block%20Children/image.gif" width="400"></img>

+- ### Namespace Page List <a name = "namespace"></a>
+  This component will create a dynamic list of all pages within a certain namespace (`roam` for example would include `roam/js`, `roam/css`, etc ).
+This can be useful to see a dynamic list of all Projects, Books, People, etc. To use simply trigger the included template ( `;;`) and pass your desired namespace into the component as an argument
+  Look for and download the latest JSON Release then import into Roam <a href='https://github.com/8bitgentleman/Roam-Render-Components/releases/'>here </a>

 - ### WIP Roam to Orbit <a name = "orbit"></a>
   THIS IS A WORK IN PROGRESS AND NOT READY FOR GENERAL USAGE